gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-12-differential-privacy.md

 ## Introduction

 What is differential privacy?
-Why is important?
+Why is it important?
 How can we implement that in PyTorch?

 Differential privacy (DP) is a mathematical framework for ensuring the privacy of individuals in datasets.
 The concept was first introduced in 2006 by [Cynthia Dwork and Frank McSherry, et al.](https://link.springer.com/chapter/10.1007/11681878_14).